Although membership loyalty seems like a new trend, the fact is it has been around for many years.

 Benefits include music, movies, photo storage, and grocery delivery.
 These benefits make Prime a holistic program that touches every aspect of our lives.

-Some traditional brick-and-mortar specialty retailers have seen Prime’s global success and developed membership loyalty programs specifically designed for their brands.
+Some traditional brick-and-mortar specialty brands have seen Prime’s global success and developed membership loyalty programs specifically designed for their brands.

 For example, Restoration Hardware’s RH Members Program charges members a $100 annual fee in return for 25% savings on all full-priced items, an additional 20% savings on all sale items, interior design, concierge service to manage your orders, and early access to clearance events.

-Every retailer is not Amazon so it’s important to know what you are good at and, more importantly, what your customers want.
+Every brand is not Amazon so it’s important to know what you are good at and, more importantly, what your customers want.

 Can Walmart+ Rival Prime or Does It Have To?

-Walmart’s recent launch of its Walmart+ premium loyalty program made headlines in the retail industry.
+Walmart’s recent of its Walmart+ premium loyalty program made headlines in the retail industry.

 While some view it as competition for Prime, it seems as if both programs can coexist quite nicely given their respective benefits and target audiences.